 The first three stages focus on outer quests.
 Yama and Niyama are meant to help control our emotions and passions, keeping us in harmony with our environment.
 Asanas keep our bodies healthy and strong, in harmony with nature, and free of body consciousness.

-The next two stages or the inner quests, Pranayama and Pratyahara, teach us to regulate our breathing to help focus the mind.
+The next two stages or the inner quests, Pranayama and Pratyahara, teach us to regulate our breathing so we can focus the mind.
 This allows us to free our senses while cultivating an inner perceptual awareness.

-The final three stages, Dharana, Dhyana, and Samadhi are known as the quest for the soul to help us to realize our oneness with Spirit and to reach enlightenment.
+The final three stages, Dharana, Dhyana, and Samadhi, are known as the quest of the soul, to help us to realize our oneness with Spirit and to reach enlightenment.

 Ancient yogis believed that dharana (concentration) and dhyana (meditation) couldn't be practiced.
 Rather, all one can do is try to create the right conditions to help bring about a state of meditation, such as through asanas (poses) and pranayama (breath control).
 In other words, in order to reach these higher states, the mind must be calm and undistracted by external stimuli.
 Only then can dhyana and samadhi (absolute bliss) truly occur.